Holland Tunnel

-The Holland Tunnel is a vehicular tunnel under the Hudson River that connects Hudson Square and Lower Manhattan in New York City in the east to Jersey City and New Jersey in the west.
+The Holland Tunnel is a vehicular tunnel under the Hudson River that connects Hudson Square and Lower Manhattan in New York City in the east to Jersey City, New Jersey, in the west.
 The tunnel is operated by the Port Authority of New York and New Jersey and carries Interstate 78.
-The New Jersey side of the tunnel is the eastern terminus of NJ Route 139.
+The New Jersey side of the tunnel is the eastern terminus of New Jersey Route 139.
 The Holland Tunnel is one of three vehicular crossings between Manhattan and New Jersey; the two others are the Lincoln Tunnel and George Washington Bridge.

-Plans for a fixed vehicular crossing over the Hudson River were first devised in 1906.
+Plans for a fixed vehicular crossing over the Hudson River were first drawn up in 1906.
 However, disagreements prolonged the planning process until 1919, when it was decided to build a tunnel under the river.
 Construction of the Holland Tunnel started in 1920, and it opened in 1927.
 At the time of its opening, it was the longest continuous underwater tunnel for vehicular traffic in the world.